igwgames/nes-starter-kit/README.md

 _Looking at this in Github's code editor?
 Check out the [documentation site](https://cppchriscpp.github.io/nes-starter-kit/)!_

-## 2.0 BREAKING CHANGE

-Version 2.0 is a major update to `nes-starter-kit`.
-The entire build process has been replaced.
-This should make starting new projects significantly easier, but the new build process makes it very hard to upgrade existing projects.
-The original tools will continue to be supported indefinitely.
-You can use tag `v1.0.8` or the `master` branch.

-If you are interested in converting to 2.0, please reach out!
-It's possible, but the way to do it isn't straightforward, and will likely require a bit of collaboration.

 ## What is this?

 It's a fully-fledged starter kit for NES games.
 It is the source to a top-down adventure game, alongside all of the